micropython-gestion-de-excepciones

 • 4 min

-An exception is an event that occurs during the execution of a program and interrupts the normal flow of instructions.
+An exception is an event that occurs during the execution of a program and that interrupts the normal flow of instructions.

 In MicroPython, exceptions are objects that represent these errors.
 When an exception occurs, the program stops unless the exception is caught and handled.